Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 #### Assignment of Timeslot to Digital Contact TalkGroup

-A new feature introduced to the Community CPS allows a TimeSlot to be applied to each Digital Contact TalkGroup.
+A new feature introduced to the CPS allows a TimeSlot to be applied to each Digital Contact TalkGroup.

 By default, the Channel TS override is disabled.
 This means that if the **Left** or **Right** arrows are pressed to select this TG within the Rx Group list, the Timeslot assigned to the Channel (in the CPS) or manually changed using the **Star** key will not change.